pmwals09/yobs/docs/ROADMAP.md

 - [ ] As a user, I want to be able to see all of the documents I've attached to my many applications, so I can manage my materials better
 - [ ] As a user, I want to see all of the contacts that I've used in my job search, so I can better plan follow-up communications in the future
 - [ ] As a user, I want to see a status of my applications

+## v2.1

+### Functionality Improvements

+- [ ] As a user, I would like to return to an opportunity immediately instead of a redirect, so I don't experience an irritating UI hiccup